sutoiku/puffin/CLOUD.md

 This data movement is expensive, for two mains reasons: first, storage and compute capacities increase faster than network bandwidth; second, bits cannot move faster than the speed of light (they move quite a bit slower actually, and never in a straight line).
 This means that **bandwidth** and **latency** are a cloud's main limiting factors.
 They are facts of life that we must learn to live with.

 With that in mind, one could think of moving data from the object store to a compute node within the same [availability zone](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) as taking a flight from Paris to Tokyo.
+It is no doubt expensive, but nowhere near as much as putting a satellite on orbit around the earth, or sending people to Mars.